jeff1evesque/earthquake-finder/README.md

 ###Flask

 Python's [Flask](http://flask.pocoo.org/), is a microframework based on Werkzeug.
 Specifically, it is a web framework, which includes, a development server, integrated support for unit testing, RESTful API, and Jinja2 templating.
-This project implements flask, by requiring [`app.py`](https://github.com/jeff1evesque/geolocation-web/blob/master/app.py) to be running before accessing the web application.
+This project implements flask, by requiring [`app.py`](https://github.com/jeff1evesque/geolocation-web/blob/master/app.py) to be running before accessing the web application:

-To ensure the flask server is running, simply execute the following within a dedicated terminal console window:

 ```
-cd /var/www/htmls/geolocation-js/
+cd /var/www/html/geolocation-js/
 python app.py
 ```

+**Note:** ensure that the terminal window running the above script, is not used for any other purposes, while the web application is available to others.

 ###jQuery Validation